Bowel Disease: Caring for Your Ostomy

 - Put the new pouch on.
 Position the opening in the barrier around the stoma and apply the sticky side to the skin.
 Press down until all edges are sealed.
 If your pouch is open-ended, attach the clip.

 Treating skin irritation

-Sprinkle ostomy protective powder on the skin and then blot
+- Sprinkle ostomy protective powder on the skin and then blot it off.

 Irrigating a colostomy